nltp-ashes/Nanosuit/README.md

 - The player is allowed to walk away from a fight with zombies, or Monolith fighters
 - When NPCs get vaporized alive, they enter a special animation

+Nanovision :
+- If [HeatVision v1.3](https://www.moddb.com/mods/stalker-anomaly/addons/heatvision-v02-extension-for-beefs-nvg-dx11engine-mod) is installed, the suit will have built-in nanovision
+- Nanovision consumes 2% of energy per second when enabled
+- When out of energy, nanovision will be disabled
+- Having any device equipped in the night-vision slot will make the nanovision unavailable

 ---

 ### REQUIREMENTS